Lutein (2012, 2014) & Central Serous Chorioretinopathy (CSR)

 Published: Effects of a lutein supplement on the plasma lutein concentration and macular pigment in patients with central serous chorioretinopathy, Investigative Ophthalmology & Visual Science, July, 2014.

 In another placebo-controlled study with similar results patients with CSR given high-dose antioxidants.
-The treated patients did not experience significant changes in visual acuity and macular pigment thickness, but the amount of leakage between tissues did decreased.
+The treated patients did not experience significant changes in visual acuity and macular pigment thickness, but the amount of leakage between tissues did decrease.
 Like the lutein study above, high-dose antioxidants appears to keep the condition from worsening emphasizing the importance of early diagnosis.

 Researchers: M. Ratanasukon, et al.